opentext/appworks-js/README.md

 - getItem
 - clear

-All methods are synchronous.
+All methods are asynchronous and return a Promise.
 The constructor accepts an options object.
 ````js
 var options = {
     usePersistentStorage: true